Shalrie Joseph: New England

-He became the Revolution's captain in 2010 after previous captain Steve Ralston left the Revolution to join AC St. Louis.
+In the 2010 New England Revolution season, Shalrie became the Revolution's captain, after previous captain Steve Ralston left the Revolution to join AC St. Louis.
 Later in 2010, Joseph took a leave of absence from the team while he was involved in the Major League Soccer substance abuse and behavioral health program.
 Joseph returned to the Revolution at the end of May.
+He received 2010 MLS All-Star honors.